 If you have no choice but to buy non-organic, console yourself with the fact that the olives will soak in fresh water changed daily for at least a week, if not two, so that much of the pesticide will have been washed out.
 Brining further penetrates their flesh and hopefully leaches out even more undesirables.

 There are hundreds of varieties, but most markets offer only two or three, at different stages of maturity.
 Green olives are immature.
 It may take as long as two weeks for them to yield their bitterness, and a month (or more) until the brine has fermented them into tastiness.
 As immature olives ripen, their skin turns reddish-purple.
 These demand less soaking and brining time.
 Black olives are mature and ready to eat soonest.
 A batch is ready to eat when its taste suits you – it’s as simple as that.

-Experiment with a kilo of olives in each stage of maturity, or with two different types.
+Experiment with a couple pounds or a kilo of olives in each stage of maturity, or with two different types.
 Make a note of which you liked best for next year.
 If you and your family love olives, I can guarantee that no matter how many kilos you pickle, they’ll be gone fast, and you’ll wish you had made more.

 More about the noble olive here on Green Prophet:

 - Power your wood stove with olive waste

 - Olive oil pioneer fixes his heart with olive oil

 Photo of raw green olives at shuk Ramleh, Israel, by Miriam Kresh.